mrshub/mrshub-website/_pages/datasets_contribute.md

 # How do I submit data?

-There are three easy ways to submit code to the MRSHub (more details below:)
+There are two easy ways to submit data to be featured on the MRSHub (more details below:)

 1. Create an [MRSHub forum](https://forum.mrshub.org) post with `[DATA SUBMISSION] ...` in the title, and include the submission information outlined below.